sagemath/sagewiki_to_gh-2022-10-10/days34/projects.md

  * libpolys has better function field arithmetic now, we should wrap that in Sage.
  * This is also relevant [[http://trac.sagemath.org/sage_trac/ticket/9054|#9054 create a class for basic function field arithmetic]]

+== FLINT integration ==

+'''People:''' Fredrik

+ * Add missing utility and conversion functions to FLINT
+ * Use FLINT in Singular